jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 - Manage IoT Greengrass Core devices using SSM.
 - Install SSM Agent on Greengrass Core devices (registered as a managed node in SSM).
 - SSM Agent can be installed manually or deployed as a Greengrass Component (pre-built software module that you deploy directly to Greengrass Core devices).
-- You must add permissions to the Token Exchange Role (IAM Role for the IoT core device) to communicate with Systems Manager.
+- We must add permissions to the Token Exchange Role (IAM Role for the IoT core device) to communicate with Systems Manager.
 - Supports all SSM Capabilities (Patch Manager, Session Manager, Run Command...).
 - **Use cases:** Easily update and maintain OS and software updates across a fleet of Greengrass Core devices.